 Each time, the Holy Spirit grants necessary graces to the Church for answering the contemporary challenges.
 Charisma is one of these divine gifts poured upon the Church to renew it and update the way of living according to the Gospel.
 Thus, the Charisma Shalom, which was blossomed from Moysés Azevedo’s heart during the meeting with the Pope John Paul II in 1982, was manifested to the world.
 God convoked persons to assume this grace in their life, giving them a specific vocation called Shalom.

-The way of living Shalom Vocation into the Community’s heart is based in the experience with Jesus Christ, the Resurrected, who was on the Cross, narrated in the book of John.
+The way of living Shalom Vocation into the Community’s heart is based in the experience with Jesus Christ, the Resin One Who went through the Cross, as narrated in the Gospel of John.

 “In the evening of that same day, the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
 Jesus came and stood among them.
-He said to them, ‘Peace be with you’ (John 20, 19), it means, Shalom!
-In Jesus, this greeting is a real communication of Peace, the wish that suggests all luck of spiritual and material blessings, the perfect happiness, which the Messiah brings to us.
-It finally is the announcement and donation of the full salvation” (Statutes’ Introduction).
+He said to them, ‘Peace be with you’ (John 20, 19), which means, Shalom.
+In Jesus, this greeting is a real communication of Peace, a wish that suggests all sorts of spiritual and material blessings, the perfect happiness, which the Messiah brings to us.
+It is finally the proclamation and offering of full salvation” (Statutes of Shalom Community).